 Members of the Board

-Ann Limb, Tim Kidd, Matt Hyde, Hannah Kentish, Gordon Boyd, Byron Chatburn, Gareth Davies, Fiona Durrant, Nicola Gamlen, Nigel Hailey, Stuart Howells, Liz Jack, John Kennedy, Colin Lammey, Kieron Moir, Ashley Russell, Jane Simpson, Lexie Sims, Frances Craven and Jack Bullon.
+Ann Limb, Tim Kidd, Matt Hyde, Hannah Kentish, Gordon Boyd, David Branagh, Byron Chatburn, Gareth Davies, Nicola Gamlen, Susan Harris, Stuart Howells, Liz Jack, John Kennedy, Matt Mills, Kieron Moir, Ashley Russell, Jane Simpson, Lexie Sims, Frances Craven and Jack Bullon.

 Team UK is made up of a volunteer team of Commissioners who provide leadership and management across UK Scouting along with specialised support in areas like programme, adult support and safety.
 The team is led by Tim Kidd whose responsibility is to lead and manage all volunteers within Scouting.